-The operational risk management in State Bank of India (Canada) is based on well established principles and sound practices for operational risk management.
+The operational risk management in State Bank of India (Canada) is based on well-established principles and sound practices for operational risk management.
 These are:

-- 1. Have a clear understanding of the bank's operational risk profile, including the internal and external sources of operational risk to the bank - 2.
-Establish an appropriate tolerance or appetite, which may include a range of qualitative and or subjective statements, as appropriate, for the types and level of operational risk the bank may take on, - 3.
-Have clear understanding of the impact of applying the operational risk approach at the bank - 4.
-Review policies for the management of significant operational risk exposures and management practices - 5.
-Review operational risk reports, as appropriate, like operational risk capital charge, relevant operational risk data including material losses etc - 6.
-Satisfy itself that the operational risk management and measurement processes and systems are sound and remain effective over time and - 7.
-Be notified and review any material strategic changes to the Bank's operational risk profile. - 8.
-Ensure that the Bank's operational risk management framework is subject to effective and comprehensive internal audit in order to receive assurance regarding its effective application
+- a) Have a clear understanding of the bank's operational risk profile, including the internal and external sources of operational risk to the bank - b) Establish an appropriate tolerance or appetite, which may include a range of qualitative and or subjective statements, as appropriate, for the types and level of operational risk the bank may take on, - c) Have clear understanding of the impact of applying the operational risk approach at the bank - d) Review policies for the management of significant operational risk exposures and management practices - e) Review operational risk reports, as appropriate, like operational risk capital charge, relevant operational risk data including material losses etc. - f) Be satisfied that the operational risk management and measurement processes and systems are sound and remain effective over time and - g) Review any material strategic changes to the Bank's operational risk profile. - h) Ensure that the Bank's operational risk management framework is subject to effective and comprehensive internal audit in order to receive assurance regarding its effective application a) A formal risk governance structure